Skip to main content

 • Stronger alignment with community priorities.
 When communities set funding priorities, grantmakers ensure they’re properly allocating resources.

 Keep in mind that nonprofits, as the impact producers within these communities, play a vital role in this process.
-Participatory grantmaking enables more supportive relationships between nonprofits and funders, leading to greater progress toward their shared missions.
+While direct collaboration between grantmakers and communities helps funders appropriately prioritize initiatives, nonprofits are tasked with putting this work into action.
+Grantmakers must collaborate with both nonprofits and communities to make greater progress in their overall missions.

 Explore a collaborative grant opportunity that accelerates community impact.
 Explore Collaborative Cohorts